+We hear the term thrown around often, but what does stewardship mean?
 In mathematics, we often use subsets to describe properties that are contained within another.
 However, subsets occur in day-to-day life, too, and stewardship is no different.
-Fundraising is an exchange—trading one thing for another—making it a subset (or an inner part) of marketing, whereas stewardship is a subset of prayer: another area of discerning God’s will in your life.
+Fundraising is an exchange—trading one thing for another—making it a subset (or an inner part) of marketing.
+Stewardship is an intersection between prayer and action: another area of discerning God’s will in your life.

 Peter Drucker once said, “Good marketing makes selling superfluous.”
 In the same way, I say, “Good stewardship makes fundraising unnecessary.”

 This doesn’t mean that we never use the term ‘fundraising’—especially since it’s an understood term—but I still think it’s important to have a reminder of the spiritual heart we’re both working with and towards.
 When your stewardship committee gathers, this meaning should inform all conversations on how to move forward.